qwx9/notes/net/sport/cycling/bike/reddeath.md

 - added bell
 - adjusted handlebar height and rotation
 - adjusted saddle in all 3 axes
-- changed brake cables
+- changed brake cables, readjusted brake pads
 - changed tires and corresponding tubes → 26·1.95
 - removed handlebar grips and replaced with double layer tape
 - added random front and rear mudflap and a broken gourd thing
+- higher saddle position again
+- fix handlebar axial plane angle, the bar was rotated almost opposite to what it should be
+- readjusted shifter and bell rotation
 - total cost: 50 + brake cables, tubes < 100

 ## TODO
+- better lubrication for brake cables
+- front brake stuck
+- brake lever rotation and rest position
 - properly resoldering the broken gourd thing would be nice, but don't have the tools
-- missing lights still
+- missing front light
 - front dérailleur still a bit off
+- wheel must be trued, wobbles way too much
+- missing rear light